barn2plugins/posts-data-table/readme.txt

 == Changelog ==

-= 1.4.6 =
+= 1.4.7 =
-Release date 5 June 2024
+Release date 18 November 2024

-* Fix: The "Posts per page" were not saved in the wizard
-* Dev: Updated the internal libraries and barn2-lib
-* Dev: Tested up to WordPress 6.5.3
+* Dev: Tested up to WordPress 6.7.0
-* Dev: Deleted gulp
+* Dev: Updated internal libraries
 See changelog.txt for more details.